15-nodal quartic surfaces.I: quintic del Pezzo surfaces and congruences of lines in $\bbP^3$: 15 nodal quartic surfaces

-Replacing the surface $\calD_6$ with another component $D_i$ we obtain that the congruence ${\rm Bit}(X_H)$ of bitangent lines contains six irreducible components which are congruences of bidegree $(2,3)$.
-The surface $X_H$ also contains 10 tropes, the intersections with 10 cardinal planes.
+The surface $X_{\CR}^H$ also contains 10 tropes, the intersections with 10 cardinal hyperplanes.
 This gives ten more components of bi-degree $(0,1)$.
-It is known that the bidegree of ${\rm Bit}(X_H)$ is equal $(12,28)$ \cite[Theorem 8.4.6]{Enriques2}.
+It is known that the bidegree of the bitangent surface of a normal quartic surface is equal to $(12,28)$ \cite[p.
+281]{Salmon}.
 Since $(12,28) = 10(0,1)+6(2,3)$ we have found all irreducible components.

-\textbf{6.2} Let $X$ be a 15-nodal quartic.
-Let us see how it arises as a focal surface of a congruence of bidegree $(2,3)$ and hence it is isomorphic to a surface $X_H$ (another proof of this fact can be found in \cite{Avilov}).
-Projecting $X$ from a node, we obtain a double cover of $\bbP^2$ branched along a curve of degree 6 with 14 nodes.
+\textbf{6.2} Let $X_{15}$ be any 15-nodal quartic surface in $\bbP^3$.
+Let us see how it arises as the focal surface of a congruence of bidegree $(2,3)$ and hence it is isomorphic to a surface $X_{\CR}^H$ (another proof of this fact can be found in \cite{Avilov}).
+Projecting $X_{15}$ from a node, we obtain a double cover of $\bbP^2$ branched along a curve of degree 6 with 14 nodes.
 The only way to realize this curve is to take the union of four lines $l_1,l_2,l_3,l_4$ in general linear position and a conic $C$ intersecting each line transversally outside the intersection points.
-The fifteenth node of $X$ arises, in the usual way, from a conic $K$ which touches the sextic curve at all intersection points.
-The linear system on the double cover $\pi:X\to \bbP^2$ that maps it to a quartic surface is equal to $|\pi^*(l)+K'|$ where $l$ is a line on $\bbP^2$ and $\pi^*(K) = K'+K''$.
+The fifteenth node of $X_{15}$ arises, in the usual way, from a conic $K$ which everywhere tangent to the sextic curve.
+The linear system on the double cover $\pi:X_{15}\da \bbP^2$ that maps it to a quartic surface is equal to $|\pi^*(l)+K'|$ where $l$ is a line on $\bbP^2$ and $\pi^{-1}(K) = K'+K''$.

 The reduced pre-images of the line components of the branch curves are conics passing through the fifteenth node $P$.
 These are our trope-conics $\sigma(E_x), x\in \calL,$ passing through the node.
 In this way we see the configuration of 10 trope-conics and 15 nodes forming an abstract configuration of type $(15_4,10_6)$.
 The pre-image of the conic component $C$ of the branch locus is a curve of degree 4 passing doubly through $P$ and simply through 7 other nodes.
-Thus $X$ contains 15 nodes, 10 trope-conics passing through 6 nodes, and 5 quartic curves with a double point at one of the nodes.
+Thus $X_{15}$ contains 15 nodes, 10 trope-conics passing through 6 nodes, and 5 quartic curves with a double point at one of the nodes.

+Consider the linear system of polar cubics of the 15-nodal quartic $X_{15}$.
+On a minimal resolution $Y$ of $X_{15}$ it is defined by the linear system $|D| = |3\eta-\sum E_i|$, where $E_i$ are the exceptional curves of the resolution and $\eta$ is the pre-image of the class of a hyperplane section of $X_{15}$.
+We check that its dimension is equal to 4 and its degree is equal to 6.